MarsBased/handbook/guides/seo-guidelines.md

 <strong>Description:</strong> Google Analytics is <i>THE</i> tool when it comes to analysing user behaviour on a given site.
 It tracks every visitor down, from where they come from, what do they do on the site, and where do they go when they leave.
 Analytics does also allow you to create marketing campaigns, among other capabilities.

-This is like Google Webmaster Tools on steroids.
+This is like Google Search Console on steroids.
 There’s so much you can do here it's not even funny.
 You can track the user's behaviour, see them in real time, extract demographics of the audience that's visiting you, see from which channels do they come from, etc. However, if Google Webmaster Tools was too complicated for you, don't even try here.

 Google Analytics will provide you with the Google Analytics tracking code, which you will find in the Admin tab.
 This is what you will implement in every project inside the `<head>` HTML tag.